Transition your site to Google Publisher Tags

 This method typically requires that you be able to add tag templates to your production site.
 We suggest the following workflow:

-- Add the DFP tag template to your webpage templates.
+- Add the Google Publisher Tag template to your webpage templates.

 - Identify your legacy ad tag template, if you've been using one.

-- In a test page, manually or automatically remove any existing ad tags and insert DFP tags.
+- In a test page, manually or automatically remove any existing ad tags and insert Google Publisher Tags.

 - Validate ad serving and impressions against test campaigns that you set up in DFP.

-- On the scheduled transition date, manually or automatically remove any existing ad tags and insert DFP tags across the production version of your site.
+- On the scheduled transition date, manually or automatically remove any existing ad tags and insert Google Publisher Tags across the production version of your site.
 Begin this process in a development environment or test site to make sure that it works correctly.
 WIthout testing, you run the risk of unexpected results such as incorrect impression counts or page layout issues.

 - Validate ad serving and impressions against either test campaigns or real campaigns across your website.